-- Five institutions in Jerusalem are run under the auspices of youth training programs, under the authority of the Ministry of Economy.
+- Of 39 "Challenge" program classrooms run this year, just five are in East Jerusalem. - Five institutions in Jerusalem are run under the auspices of youth training programs, under the authority of the Ministry of Economy.
 Four of these are situated in West Jerusalem and intended for the general population.
 While a vocational school for girls was established in Beit Hanina during the 2014-2015 school year, the school is intended for students who wish to take the Israeli matriculation examinations, rather than the Palestinian tawjihi.
 The girls' school provides an example of how Israeli policy is used to exploit Palestinian parents' educational aspirations for their children in order to further political goals. - In West Jerusalem, 11 alternative study frameworks provide solutions for some 1,100 students.
 In East Jerusalem there are only two schools intended for youth at risk.